stagefright5/remove-twitter-login-banner/README.md

 ### Features

-- Hide/Show the bottom login banner in twitter.com
+- Hide/Show the bottom login banner in https://www.twitter.com
 - Persist this setting across browser restarts
-- Hide/Show state synchronize across different tabs and windows where twitter.com is open ON THE SAME DEVICE
+- Hide/Show state is synchronized across different tabs and windows where twitter.com is open ON THE SAME DEVICE

 ### How to Install